robseb/socfpgaPlatformGenerator/README.md

     def GeneratePartitionTable(self):
     ````

-2. **Generation of the entire bootloader based of the Quartus Prime Project configuration**
+2. **Generation of the entire bootloader based of the *Intel Quartus Prime* FPGA Project configuration**

     Use the following Python method to generate the required bootloader for *Intel* SoC-FPGAs:
     ````python